 For example, to fill a medium-sized swimming pool, you’d need about 13,000 gallons (ca. 49 m³) of water.
 Several heavy downpours and a large roof space would be required to collect this amount of water.
 It may take months or even years for this process to be achieved in many regions.

 This does not mean, however, that rainwater cannot be useful for your pool.
-Despite the fact that it may not be able to provide all of the water you need, it can assist in reducing the amount of water you consume.
+Even though it may not be able to provide all the water you require, it can assist in reducing the amount of water you consume.

 It is particularly useful to use rainwater when winterizing your swimming pool.
 Due to evaporation and small leaks, the water in your pool may drain slowly during the winter.
 Rainwater can be used to supplement the pool’s water, saving you money on expensive drinking water and ensuring your pool is properly winterized.